Rabbits

 Rabbit Behaviour

 Rabbits are incredibly complex animals.
 Sadly, they are still one of the most neglected domestic animals.
-Most neglect and cruelty cases stem from ignorance.
-It is customary for people to buy a pet rabbit for a child.
-This is a bad mistake.
-A rabbit needs an adult human or a supervised older child.
+Most neglect and cruelty cases stem from ignorance on how to properly care for rabbits.

 A rabbit can live between 8-12 years, and needs care and supervision.
 They have a highly developed social hierarchy.
 This is very obvious when trying to bond pairs or groups.
 The dominant rabbits mark their territories by "chinning" objects or leaving a scent.
 This scent is part of group identification.
 Rabbits even "chin" their humans if they are particularly fond of them.